 - Original and/or subsequent record used to evaluate the corner position.

-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated. - corners.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-3. Description of monument and accessories set to perpetuate the corner position.
+- 3. Description of monument and accessories set to perpetuate the corner position.

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking. topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+5. Certification must be stoned and accessories. - 6.
+Fill in Cross Index & Section Diagram at bottom of sheet.